A family of sharp inequalities on real spheres: Inequalities in the balanced case

 The problem thus becomes a problem about the combinatorics of the multi-indices.
-It is easy to see that in this case the number of possible $N$-tuples is
+It is easy to see that the number of possible $N$-tuples of pairwise orthogonal multi-indices with fixed lengths $\widetilde\alpha_1,\dots,\widetilde\alpha_N$ is

 so that $J$ runs from $1$ to $J_{\max}$.
-This is also the number of maximal subsets $\mathcal{A}^J$ and the number of functions, each $\mathcal{A}^J$-symmetric for a different $J$, that we will consider. \begin{theorem} In the situation above, the exponent in inequality \eqref{BLineq_2} given by Theorem \ref{BLtheor} is
+This is also the number of maximal subsets $\mathcal{A}^J$ in the balanced case and the number of functions, each $\mathcal{A}^J$-symmetric for a different $J$, that we will consider.